 "Hmmm, I see," She said.
 "But good for her.
 It's quite satisfying when mortals find ways to enjoy their time on earth."

-"The most amazing part of the story is that the Spanish moss began moving again and I captured it in the video.
-Wonder thinks she caused it to happen."
+"The most amazing part of the story is that the Spanish moss began moving again, and I captured it in the video."

-I found myself suddenly very irritated that my pleasant meeting with Death had ended and was immediately followed by dealing with the senselessly aggressive invention of a power-mad tyrant.
+In the next instant, she began to fade, and the bionic man slowly materialized in her place.
+I became very irritated that the pleasant meeting with Death had ended only to be replaced by the senselessly aggressive appearance of a power-mad tyrant.

 Have I mentioned that I have anger issues?

-The vehicle I'd been driving was an armored military personnel carrier.
-It was heavy and built to withstand a lot of abuse.
+The vehicle I'd stolen from the evil organization was an armored military truck.
+It was built to withstand a lot of abuse.
 It was dangerous to pedestrians even when standing still.

-With absolutely no aforethought of any kind, I drove that vehicle right into robot-man and enjoyed every knock and bump of him rolling around underneath the wheels as I drove away.
+With absolutely no forethought of any kind, I drove that vehicle right into robot-man.
+I enjoyed every knock and bump of him rolling around underneath the wheels as I drove away.

 All in all, I'd say it was a very satisfying dream.